apache/druid/docs/api-reference/supervisor-api.md

 #### Query parameters

 * `count` (optional)
-  * Maximum number of history entries to return.
-If not specified, returns all history entries.
   * Type: Integer
-  * Example: `count=10`
+  * Limit the number of results to the last `n` entries.
+Must be greater than 0 if specified.

 #### Responses